vlab-research/fly/documentation/questions.md

 1. The "wait" is not strictly necessary but likely desired!
 2. `PAYMENT_ID` can be useful to keep track of multiple payments to the same person or different payments to different treatment arms (a unique id per treatment arm).
+3. the `key` is the name you give the desired Reloadly credentials in the Fly dashboard.

 You will have the following hidden fields that can be used for logic and error messages: